-Milloy runs the website Junkscience.com, which is dedicated to debunking what he alleges to be false claims regarding global warming, DDT, environmental radicalism and scare science among other topics.
-His other website, CSR Watch.com, is focused around attacking the corporate social responsibility movement.
-He is also head of the Free Enterprise Action Fund, a mutual fund he runs with tobacco executive Thomas J. Borelli, who happens to be listed as the secretary of the Advancement of Sound Science Center, an organisation Milloy operates from his home in Potomac, Maryland.
+Milloy runs TASSC's website Junkscience.com, which is dedicated to debunking what he alleges to be false claims regarding passive smoking, global warming, DDT, environmental radicalism and scare science among other topics.
+His other website, CSR Watch.com, is focused on attacking the corporate social responsibility movement.
+He also heads the Free Enterprise Action Fund, a mutual fund he runs as a partnership with tobacco science executive Thomas J. Borelli, who now happens to be listed as the secretary of the Advancement of Sound Science Center, an organisation Milloy operates from his home in Potomac, Maryland.

-Milloy holds a B.A. in Natural Sciences from the Johns Hopkins University, a Master of Health Sciences in Biostatistics from the Johns Hopkins University School of Hygiene and Public Health, a Juris Doctorate from the University of Baltimore, and a Master of Laws from the Georgetown University Law Center.
+Milloy claims to hold a B.A. in Natural Sciences from the Johns Hopkins University, a Master of Health Sciences in Biostatistics from the Johns Hopkins University School of Hygiene and Public Health, a Juris Doctorate from the University of Baltimore, and a Master of Laws from the Georgetown University Law Center.

 |Documents Contained at the Anti-Environmental Archives|

 Documents written by or referencing this person or organization are contained in the Anti-Environmental Archive, launched by Greenpeace on Earth Day, 2015.
 The archive contains 3,500 documents, some 27,000 pages, covering 350 organizations and individuals.
 The current archive includes mainly documents collected in the late 1980s through the early 2000s by The Clearinghouse on Environmental Advocacy and Research (CLEAR), an organization that tracked the rise of the so called "Wise Use" movement in the 1990s during the Clinton presidency.
 Access the index to the Anti-Environmental Archives here.

 Milloy the Lobbyist